Skip to main content

 A: Yes.
 If you have not already passed a class within the past 2 years, then you must complete an in-person or online Alcohol Server Education class and pass the examination within 45 days after your application is submitted.

 A: Yes.
-While taking an approved In-Person Class or Online Class is a requirement to get your Alcohol Service Permit, you still need to create an account through the portal, submit your application, pay your fees, submit proof of class documentation, and pass the Alcohol Server Education test to get your temporary permit.
-Once staff review of your application has taken place, you will be notified via email of your approval/denial.
+While taking an approved In-person Alcohol Server Education class or Online Class is a requirement to get your Alcohol Service Permit, you still need to create an account through CAMP, submit your application, pay your fees, pass the Server Education class, and pass the OLCC test to get your temporary permit.
+Once staff review of your application has taken place, you will be notified via email of your approval or denial.
 Most in-person class providers offer support with applications and for students who do not have a computer or internet access.

 Q: How do I prove that I took the class?